AhnafNabil/poridhi.io.intern/DevOps tips/Kubernetes/Filtering Output with Custom Columns/README.md

     - `CPU_REQUEST:.spec.containers[*].resources.requests.cpu`: Defines a column header `CPU_REQUEST` that displays the CPU request (`resources.requests.cpu`) for each container (`[*]` means all containers) within the pod.
     - `MEMORY_REQUEST:.spec.containers[*].resources.requests.memory`: Defines a column header `MEMORY_REQUEST` that displays the memory request (`resources.requests.memory`) for each container (`[*]` means all containers) within the pod.

-    Output:
+    #### Example 5: Here's the `kubectl get` command with `custom-columns` to display pod names along with the volumes defined in each pod:

+    ```bash
+    kubectl get pods -o custom-columns='POD_NAME:.metadata.name, VOLUMES:.spec.volumes[*].name'
     ```

-    POD_NAME        CPU_REQUEST   MEMORY_REQUEST
-    pod1            1             512Mi
-    pod2            0.5           256Mi
+    Explanation of the command:
+    - `kubectl get pods`: This fetches information about all pods in the cluster.
+    - `-o custom-columns='POD_NAME:.metadata.name, VOLUMES:.spec.volumes[*].name'`: Specifies custom columns to display.
+    - `POD_NAME:.metadata.name`: Defines a column header `POD_NAME` that displays the name of each pod (`metadata.name`).
+    - `VOLUMES:.spec.volumes[*].name`: Defines a column header `VOLUMES` that displays the names of all volumes (`spec.volumes[*].name`) defined in each pod.

+    Output will show something like:
     ```
+    POD_NAME                            VOLUMES
+    mypod                              kube-api-access-bplh5
+    mypod1                             kube-api-access-tbnhf
+    mypod2                             kube-api-access-znfmt
+    nginx-deployment-576c6b7b6-2tbs9   kube-api-access-kfrhj
+    nginx-deployment-576c6b7b6-7k6hw   kube-api-access-qt95f
+    nginx-deployment-576c6b7b6-rr96v   kube-api-access-zlrzr
+    ```

 ### Notes:
-- Ensure you have permissions to access pod information in the specified namespace or across the cluster, depending on your `kubectl` configuration.
+- Make sure you have the appropriate permissions to access pod information in the specified namespace or across the cluster.
-- The JSONPath expressions (`spec.containers[*].resources.requests.cpu` and `spec.containers[*].resources.requests.memory`) extract CPU and memory request values from each container within the pods.
-- Adjust the command as needed for different resource types or to include additional fields based on your requirements.
+- The `spec.volumes[*].name` JSONPath expression retrieves the names of all volumes defined within the pod's specification.
+Adjust the command if you need more detailed information or additional fields.
+- This command is useful for quickly viewing which volumes are mounted in each pod, which can be essential for troubleshooting or verifying deployment configurations.

 ### Tips:
 - **JSONPath Basics:** Use `kubectl explain` to understand the structure of Kubernetes resources and discover available fields for JSONPath expressions.